clairetaylor352/dbt_test_duck_db/README.md

 `customer_id` - links to customer_id from customers, not null

 `subscription_id` - id for subscription.
 Note that one customer can have multiple subscriptions, and that a subscription can have multiple activity rows.
-However a subscription cannot belong to more than customer
+However a subscription cannot belong to more than one customer

 `from_date` - start date of activity - date not null

 `to_date` - end date of activity - date not null

 I note this table always has a `to_date` meaning that if we are using this table to figure out if a customer or subscription is active, they are always going to eventually be inactive.
 This means that the resulting table below always drops all the users down to inactive on the final month.